jlee1-made/fixture-graph/README.md

 ## To do

 I may well never do any of this but:

+- You have to specify an "id" even for things that in DDD terminology are non aggregate roots -- here you can just provide a name rather than an id.
+That's weird and it could result in accidentally linking nodes that should not be linked.

 - Make the rules used to combine arrows controllable from command line.
   Possibly by entity type as well as just for all arrows?